Phone: 503-823-PLAY (7529)

 1120 SW Fifth Ave., Suite 1302, Portland, OR 97204

 Property acquisitions for park purposes are made possible through a variety of resources.
 In some cases, funds are obtained for purchase of a specific piece of property through grants or special one-time allocations from City Council.
-Previous bond measures have also provided resources for park acquisition.
-However, the Park System Development Charge is currently the primary funding source to meet the need created by growth for acquisition of land for future parks and recreation facilities.
-While acquisition is PP&R’s priority, the funds can also be used for development.
+Bond measures have provided resources for park acquisition in the past.
+The Park System Development Charge fund can be used for acquisitions that add capacity to the park system to address the need created by new development.
+PP&R has received properties through generous donations, foreclosures, or surplus properties from other public entities.
+PP&R also partners with other Bureaus and agencies in funding the acquisition of properties that serve multiple needs.

 PP&R’s Land Acquisition Strategy provides the framework for determining which potential acquisition projects to pursue.
 The strategy focuses on these program areas: